In this article we’ll help you find a great LED light fixture for your planted freshwater aquarium.

 This fixture has weather effects, like storm and cloud cover.
 It also features settings for moonlight, sunrise, and more.
 You can access these lighting modes using the pre-programmed buttons on the remote (which is included).

 The Current Satellite Plus Pro LED fixture also features a 24 hour on/off timer cycle.
 The timer lets you pick the start and end times for your light.
-It also features the ramp up and dim down features.
+It also features the ramp-up and dims down features.

 When your timer kicks on, the first 15 minutes mimics a sunrise as the light gradually increases.
 In the 15 minutes before your light turns off, the fixture gradually dims.